 The ham community can be a bit crotchety, with some clubs being rather protective of the things they are familiar with and suspicious of all the new-fangled digital communication modes and such.
 That said, you don't really need to integrate; the frequencies are not crowded, and you are unlikely to step on any toes as long as you are not being a jerk.

 The basic rules you should follow are pretty common-sense:

 Don't "broadcast".
 Ham radio is about non-commercial, person-to-person communications.
-Pirate radio stations on the amateur frequencies are a no-no, and probably the most common cause of steep fines.
+Pirate radio stations are a no-no, and are probably the most common cause of steep fines.

 Identify yourself properly when transmitting.
 Just say your callsign, no need for special lingo - in fact, CB terms, military slang, and 10-codes are usually frowned upon, especially if you overdo them.
 So dial down on "roger that", "over", "10-4", etc. Using Morse code abbreviations in spoken communications is kinda silly, too, although some old-timers are fond of them.

 Try to follow the frequency plan for your region, if one exists.
 This is mostly so that you don't accidentally interfere with repeaters, or don't end up hogging two channels by transmitting on a random frequency in between.
 The plans aren't too restrictive and usually leave plenty of room for experimentation.